ntpeters/vim-better-whitespace/README.md

 A:  If you know of a better way to do something I am attempting in this plugin, or if I am doing
     something improperly/not reccomended then let me know!
 Please either open an issue informing me or make the changes yourself and open a pull request.
-If I am doing sething that is bad or can be improved, I more than willing to hear about it!
+If I am doing something that is bad or can be improved, I more than willing to hear about it!

 ##Promotion